initbitx/nestjs-common-package/README.md

 ## Contributing

 We welcome contributions from the community!
 Please see our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get involved.

+## Issues and Bug Reports

+If you encounter any issues or bugs, please report them on our [GitHub Issues page](https://github.com/initbitx/nestjs-common-package/issues).

+When reporting an issue, please include:
+- A clear and descriptive title
+- Steps to reproduce the issue
+- Expected behavior
+- Actual behavior
+- Any relevant logs or error messages
+- Your environment (Node.js version, NestJS version, etc.)

 ## Contact